Some marine life favorites & how to identify them

 Damselfish

 If it's small and feisty, it could be a damsel!
-These guys have small oval-shaped bodies and are very energetic as they are often seen darting back and forth over the reef.
-Common damselfish in the area include Bicolor damselfish (pictured below - notice the body has two distinct colours) and Yellow Tail Damselfish (similar body shape, but with a bright yellow tail, a dark body plus brilliant blue spots.
+These guys have small, oval-shaped bodies and are very energetic, often darting back and forth over the reef.
+Common damselfish in the area include Bicolor damselfish (pictured below - notice the body has two distinct colors) and Yellow Tail Damselfish (similar body shape, but with a bright yellow tail, a dark body plus brilliant blue spots.

 Sergeant Major

-Yellow and blue with 5 black body bars.
-Typically swimming in large groups mid-water, making them a favorite for snorkelers.
+Yellow and blue with five black body bars.
+Typically, they swim in large groups mid-water, making them a favorite for snorkelers.
 Fun fact: male sergeant majors turn dark blue/purple when courting or guarding eggs (they are also more aggressive during this time!)

 Next up we have some "odd-shaped swimmers"